shimst3r/exercism-talk/exercismpresentation.md

 ![](img/riccardo-annandale-value.jpg)

-# These guiding principles are closely resembled by Exercism's **value proposition**:
+# These personal guiding principles are reflected by Exercism's **value proposition**:

 [.footer: Photo by [Riccardo Annandale](https://unsplash.com/@pavement_special?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/value?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

 ---

-# Value Proposition

-> We envision a world where anyone from any background can become fluent in any programming language for free.
-Through programming exercises, resources and a safe and nurturing community.
+> We envision a world where **anyone from any background** can become fluent in any programming language for free.
+Through programming exercises, resources and a **safe and nurturing community**.
 -- [exercism.io](https://exercism.io/values)

-^ As a mentor, it is your main objective to foster this safe and nurturing community.
+^ :up: As a mentor, it is your main objective to foster this safe and nurturing community.
 Be compassionate, welcoming, and patient!

 ---